Coldcard/firmware/docs/limitations.md

 - bitcoin limits transactions to 100k, but there could be large input transactions inside the PSBT.
 Reduce this by using segwit signatures and provide only the individual UTXO ("out points").
+- every transaction needs to have at least one output (otherwise Invalid PSBT)

 # P2SH / Multisig